Fleckism/SecurityPlus/SecurityPlus/19 A Risk Management Process and Concepts.md

 The result of a quantitative or qualitative analysis is a measure of inherent risk. [[Inherent risk]] is the level of risk before any type of mitigation has been attempted.

-In theory, [[security controls]] or countermeasures could be introduced to address every risk factor.
+In theory, [[security control]] or countermeasures could be introduced to address every risk factor.
 The difficulty is that security controls can be expensive, so you must balance the cost of the control with the cost associated with the risk. **It is not possible to eliminate risk; rather the aim is to mitigate risk factors to the point where the organization is exposed only to a level of risk that it can afford**.
 The overall status of risk management is referred to as **risk posture**. [[Risk posture]] shows which risk response options can be identified and prioritized.
 For example, you might identify the following priorities:

 -   Regulatory requirements to deploy security controls and make demonstrable efforts to reduce risk.
 Examples of legislation and regulation that mandate risk controls include SOX, HIPAA, Gramm-Leach-Bliley, the Homeland Security Act, PCI DSS regulations, and various personal data protection measures.
 -   High value asset, regardless of the likelihood of the threat(s).